jayantsharma/big-data-exploration-using-TitanDB-Spark-Hadoop/README.md

 mr.updateIndex(mgmt.getGraphIndex("usersByNameIndex"), SchemaAction.REINDEX).get()
 ```

 After the index is registered and enabled, the magic becomes apparent as you try to execute the above discussed query.
 No warnings appear, results are displayed quickly without rendering the machine unusable.

 To give a more complete use-case, good indexes for the present dataset may efficiently answer questions of the sort: What are all the questions tagged 'C++' asked by the 5 most highly reputed users having 'Linus' in their name ?

-## Learning
+## Learnings
 Two of the biggest learnings that we had from the course may be summarized thus:
-2. Using outdated tech is a BAD idea.
+1. Using outdated tech is a BAD idea.
 TitanDB is compatible with versions of Cassandra, ES, Hadoop and Spark that are found deep in git archives and their documentation is even more difficult to locate.
 Dev time is precious and should not be wasted endlessly on setups.
-1. Build using tiny samples of data.
+2. Build using tiny samples of data.
 1GB files are unsuitable for testing out stuff no matter how obvious things may seem before trying them out.
 Large execution times mean longer feedback loops and hence, slower progress.

 ```groovy
 graph = TitanFactory.open('conf/se_dump.properties')